Sarrah Ben M'barek: Early life and education

-Career and Work
+Career

 Ben M'Barek became a researcher in the Laboratory of Molecular Plant Physiology of the Biotechnology Center of Borj Cédria, Tunisia after completing her PhD.
 In 2015, she joined the Wheat-CRP Tunisia-Septoria Precision Phenotyping Platform of the CIMMYT.
 In 2017, she started working at Beja Regional Field Crop Research.
 She is a manager for the Septoria Platform Laboratory, where she also supervises graduate students.
 She is a fellow of the Arab Women Leaders in Agriculture.

 Mycosphaerella graminicola is a disease that affects wheat crops around the world, leading to losses as large as 50% at harvest.
 In Europe, up to $600 million is spent on fungicides every year to combat it.
 Ben M'barek's strategy is to map out the Mycosphaerella genome in order to better understand how it attacks wheat and what could be done to develop Mycosphaerella-resistant wheat strains.
 She has found that the fungus attacks wheat in multiple ways, and is very resistant to damage including loss of chromosomes.
 This flexibility makes it particularly difficult to develop resistance in wheat.
 However, her findings shed light on the mechanisms used by the fungus and show which potential hybrids may be less sensitive to it.